FSSAI Labelling Regulations: Complete Guide for Food & Beverage Products in India

 Which regulation governs food labelling in India?

-Food labelling in India is primarily governed by the Food Safety and Standards (Labelling and Display) Regulations, 2020, under the Food Safety and Standards Act, 2006.
+Food labelling in India is governed by the Food Safety and Standards (Labelling and Display) Regulations, 2020, under the Food Safety and Standards Act, 2006.

 What information is mandatory on an FSSAI food label?

-Mandatory details include the product name, ingredient list, nutritional information, allergen declaration, net quantity, manufacturer details, FSSAI logo and license number, date marking, and veg/non-veg symbol.
+Mandatory details include product name, ingredient list, nutritional information, allergen declaration, net quantity, manufacturer details, FSSAI logo and license number, date marking, and veg/non-veg symbol.

 Is nutritional labelling compulsory under FSSAI?